aquaULB/book_solving_pde_mooc/_sources/solving_pde_mooc/notebooks/03_FiniteDifferences/03_01_FirstOrderDerivative_and_Slicing.md

 Using just two grid points, it's not possible to achieve an accuracy of higher order than $2$.
 The centered finite-difference scheme cannot be used both at the left or right boundary nodes of the grid.

 Let us check that our formulas are correct.
-We first create a fine grid to accurately represent the function {eq}`eq:testfunc` and its derivative in the interval $x\in [O, \pi]$.
+We first create a fine grid to accurately represent the function {eq}`eq:testfunc` and its derivative in the interval $x\in [0, \pi]$.

 ```{code-cell} ipython3
 pi = np.pi       # 3.14...